 Unfortunately, the extruder fans aren’t controllable through software, and when using materials that don’t need too much cooling then the only option is to slot in a washer type tool over the fan to limit air circulation.
 The solution feels at odds with the overall design of the printer and an afterthought.

 When you’re looking at 50 hours or more print times, you’ll want the printer to be relatively quiet, and the Raise3D N2 lives up to this.
-The size of the device should be indicative of quite a cacophony, but in reality, we were incredibly impressed by how little noise emanated from this beast.
+The size of the device should be indicative of quite a cacophony, but in reality, we were impressed by how little noise came out from this beast.
 The enclosure does wonders to limit noise, even when it chirps up at higher speeds.
 We wouldn’t recommend running it overnight in your bedroom, but in an adjacent room is more than acceptable.

 Regardless of how you contact Raise3D, they are incredibly responsive to users with taking feedback, offering advice, and troubleshooting problems.
 Knowledge of their machines and 3D printing is of the highest caliber.
 Their website is full of support articles, forums, guides, and downloads.
 We really can’t fault Raise3D in this respect.